joejcox/FFXIV-Wiki/README.md

 This app will not work without a valid API Key from https://xivapi.com

+## Demo

+This site was built using React JS.
+You can view an example of the site so far at https://ffxivwiki.herokuapp.com - A character you can search for as an example is "Mei Onis" on the "Cerberus" server.

 ## Available Scripts

 In the project directory, you can run: